 3. Adapting to Higher Construction Costs & Inflation Rates

 The cost of construction materials normally increases annually due to inflation, an issue that contractors faced even prior to the pandemic.
 However, the inflation that followed the pandemic caused an unprecedented rise in construction costs.
-Early engagement and coordination allows us to work with our suppliers, locking in pricing where feasible.
+Early engagement and coordination allow us to work with our suppliers, locking in pricing where feasible.

 4. Adjusting Client Expectations Based on Longer Project Timelines